mrgaryg/VagrantProjects/README.md

-VagrantProjects
+Vagrant Projects
 ===============
-Learing how to use Vagrant
+Learing how to use Vagrant for provisioning